 When used wisely, on-demand caching can save you time and disk space.
 Many image services contain some area that is barren or uninteresting to the audience, especially at large scales (zoomed in).
 Caching on demand relieves you of the burden of creating and storing these unneeded tiles but leaves the possibility that a user could still view the area if needed.

 There are many recommendations for creating on-demand cache that apply to both map services and image services.
-To learn about them, see Map caching on demand.

 For image services created using a mosaic dataset: When generating the cache on demand or only generating one level of cache, you need to be certain that the cache can be created; otherwise, the cache will be blank.
 If generating the cache on demand, verify that the imagery is visible for each cache level.
 If it is not, build the mosaic dataset overviews or alter the other settings that can impact the image visibility.
 When using the Manage Map Server Cache Tiles tool, do not build or rebuild random scales.
 Build all the scales or only build a small scale if the previous larger scale is built.